 Failure to adequately fund the electoral process can result in technical failures or failure to meet legal deadlines, for instance if procurement of equipment is delayed, which can jeopardize the integrity of the process.

+Election Calendar

+electoral deadlines

+- The election calendar helps provide transparency in the process and it must be coherent (in terms of sequencing of electoral stages), compliant (in terms of legal deadlines) and realistic (in terms of timelines and local conditions). - Failure to produce a timely and comprehensive election calendar can undermine confidence in the electoral body and may also raise suspicion regarding the activities of the electoral body.

+Administration

-Election Calendar The electoral body should publish an election calendar outlining the timing for all steps in the process, respecting legal deadlines.
-Stakeholders must be informed in good time of electoral deadlines.
-The election calendar helps provide transparency in the process and it must be coherent (in terms of sequencing of electoral stages), compliant (in terms of legal deadlines) and realistic (in terms of timelines and local conditions).
-Failure to produce a timely and comprehensive election calendar can undermine confidence in the electoral body and may also raise suspicion regarding the activities of the electoral body.
-Administration The electoral body must administer the process in a manner which respects legal deadlines and responsibilities and ensures stakeholder confidence. • The electoral body can develop a strategic plan, which can outline its mandate, structure, processes and also aspirations in terms of capacity building etc. This can be a useful reference tool for engagement with stakeholders and partners. • The electoral body should develop an effective communication strategy to ensure it is able to keep stakeholders well-informed. • Sharing of information and publication of decisions is critical to ensure transparency and to engender trust.
+- The electoral body can develop a strategic plan, which can outline its mandate, structure, processes and also aspirations in terms of capacity building etc. This can be a useful reference tool for - engagement with stakeholders and partners. • The electoral body should develop an effective communication strategy to ensure it is able to keep stakeholders well-informed. - Sharing of information and publication of decisions is critical to ensure transparency and to engender trust.
+Creation/utilisation of platforms for stakeholder engagement throughout the process can be critical to ensure consensus, confidence and reduce misunderstandings and tensions. - The way in which an electoral body conducts itself and its relationships with stakeholders can massively impact the level of confidence in the outcome and reduce risks of tension.

-Creation/utilisation of platforms for stakeholder engagement throughout the process can be critical to ensure consensus, confidence and reduce misunderstandings and tensions.
-The way in which an electoral body conducts itself and its relationships with stakeholders can massively impact the level of confidence in the outcome and reduce risks of tension.
-Recruitment Recruitment of electoral officials must meet legal criteria and be completed in good time to ensure effective processes.
-Key stages in the process, such as voter registration and electoral operations, must not be delayed due to delays in recruitment.
-Recruitment procedures must be transparent to ensure stakeholder confidence, meeting established legal criteria.
-Tenure criteria must also be robust to ensure independence of electoral officials cannot undermined be through threats or undue dismissal.
-Failure to ensure stakeholder confidence in the recruitment of officials, including at senior or polling station level, can undermine confidence in the integrity of the process.
-Procurement Procurement must be undertaken in a timely and legally compliant manner.
+- · Key stages in the process, such as voter registration and electoral operations, must not be delayed due to delays in recruitment. - Recruitment procedures must be transparent to stakeholder confidence, meeting established legal criteria. - Tenure criteria must also be robust to ensure independence of electoral officials cannot undermined be through threats or undue dismissal Failure to ensure stakeholder confidence in the recruitment of officials, including at senior or polling station level, can undermine confidence in the integrity of the process.

 Public procurement processes must be respected and all equipment necessary for the conduct of various stages, such as voter registration and polling, must be secured in good time.

 Any failures to secure equipment, or legal challenges to the procurement process, can cause delays, undermine the integrity of the election, and undermine confidence in the electoral body.

-Operations The operational capacity of the electoral body needs to ensure the timely implementation of each aspect, notably relating to polling. • The operational capacity of the electoral body is reliant on timely and adequate funding, recruitment of personnel and a realistic and compliant election calendar.
-Operational planning, for instance relating to identification of polling sites, must take account of accessibility issues.
+- The operational capacity of the electoral body is reliant on timely and adequate funding, recruitment of personnel and a realistic and compliant election - Operational planning, for instance relating to identification of polling sites, must take account of

 The success of an election is heavily dependent upon the success of an electoral body's operational capacity to deliver what is required on time.

+Security

-Security Electoral security is important to protect the integrity of the process.
-Effective cooperation between responsible agencies (electoral body, police, relevant ministries etc) is critical during planning and implementation stages, including for the campaign, polling and postelection.
-The creation of joint bodies, including relevant actors for the country in question, at the national and local levels to coordinate security, respond to incidents and liaise with stakeholders, can be helpful.
-Specific election/human rights training for security agencies can be helpful to ensure sensitivity to the task of protecting electoral rights.
-Local conditions will impact how particular security agencies are perceived and this needs to be taken account of in planning.
+- Effective cooperation between responsible agencies (electoral body, police, relevant ministries etc) is critical during planning and implementation stages, including for the campaign, polling and - The creation of joint bodies, including relevant actors for the country in question, at the national and local levels to coordinate security, respond to incidents and liaise with stakeholders, can be helpful.
+Specific election/human rights training for security agencies can be helpful to ensure sensitivity to the task of protecting electoral rights. - Local conditions will impact how particular security agencies are perceived and this needs to be taken account of in planning.